krbz999/effectmacro/readme.md

 ### Added functions
 A set of functions have been added to active effects.
-* `ActiveEffect#callMacro(type = "never", context = {})` calls a macro embedded in the effect of the specific type.
+* `ActiveEffect#callMacro` calls a macro embedded in the effect of the specific type.
 The `context` object can be used to pass additional parameters to the script, and can be referenced with `this`.
-* `ActiveEffect#hasMacro(type = "never")` returns true or false whether or not an effect has a macro of the given type.
+* `ActiveEffect#hasMacro` returns true or false whether or not an effect has a macro of the given type.
-* `ActiveEffect#removeMacro(type = "never")` removes a macro of the given type from the effect.
+* `ActiveEffect#removeMacro` removes a macro of the given type from the effect.
-* `ActiveEffect#createMacro(type = "never", script)` creates an embedded macro of the given type inside the effect.
+* `ActiveEffect#createMacro` creates an embedded macro of the given type inside the effect.
 Identical to using the provided interface and writing a macro there.
 The provided script must be a string.
-* `ActiveEffect#updateMacro(type = "never", script)` updates a macro of the given type on an effect.
+* `ActiveEffect#updateMacro` updates a macro of the given type on an effect.
 In most cases functionally identical to `createMacro`, and will remove the embedded macro if no script is provided.
 The provided script must be a string.

 ### Script Helpers
 By default, these variables are pre-defined in any effect macro.